 Festivals are an essential part of Nepalese life styles.
 Festivals also offer visitors a valuable opportunity not only for having fun but gaining insight into various aspects of Nepalese culture.
 The religious festivals follow the lunar calendar while national festivals have fixed dates.
 Wherever or whenever you arrive in Nepal, you can be sure of being at the time for one or more special events.
 Find some interesting informations about Nepali festivals as written below; -

 Nepal is the country of nonstop festival.
 Each and every day there is festival somewhere.
 So If you are planning to discover any kind of festival while you are visiting Nepal, just let us know for the special tour itinerary within lowest price.
-All kinds of festival trip and timing can be personalized as per your interest.
+All kinds of and timing can be personalized as per your interest.
 Please send us an e-mail to get your requirements.
 Thank you!

 Thanks for your message!
 We will get back to you ASAP!